WHY BECOME A GRAND JUROR?

 If and when you are asked to serve as a Grand Juror, step up to your responsibility, accept the appointment and represent the community in which you live.

 Santa Clara County residents are urged to apply for service on the Grand Jury.
-Information may be obtained from:

-Office of the Civil Grand Jury
+- See Instructions for Submitting the Civil Grand Jury Application

 2012-2013 Final Reports & Agency Responses: see below

 2001-2012 Final Reports & Agency Responses: see Archive page

 Note: the Grand Jury does not investigate all complaints received.